ranzbak/fpga-workshop/02-hello/readme.md

-# Blink
+# Hello

-This 'Hello World' equivalent simply blinks the RGB LED.
+This 'Hello World' equivalent simply lights one of the RGB LEDs internal LEDs.
-They're high intensity LEDs that will almost certainly burn your eyeballs if you stare at it long enough.
+They're high intensity LEDs that will almost certainly burn your eyeballs when you stare at it long enough.

 ## Requirements